sebhz/fractals/attractors/python/docker/README.md

 Containers are in fashion these days, so let's follow the hype !

 ## Build the generator container to generate one attractor each day
-This will create the docker image, installing a crontab image to generate one attractor each day.
+This will create the attractor generator docker image, installing a crontab to generate one attractor each day.

 ```